Multi-reference factor analysis: low-rank covariance estimation under unknown translations: Recovering the covariance matrix

 for every $k,k_1,k_2,m\in\{0,\ldots,L-1\}$.
 Next, we define the matrices $G_m \in\mathbb{C}^{L\times L}$, $m=0,\ldots,L-1$, by

 noting that $G_m \succeq 0$ with $\operatorname{rank}\{ G_m\}=1$, and rewrite~\eqref{eq:T_y expression diagonals} using~\eqref{eq:G_m def} as

-We next estimate the matrices $G_m$, for $m\geq 1$, by solving an optimization problem attempting to fit $\widetilde{T}_y$ from~\eqref{eq: T_y estimator} according to~\eqref{eq:T_y expression G_m} (replacing $T_y$ with its estimate $\widetilde{T}_y$), while removing the rank constraint on $G_m$.
+We next estimate the matrices $G_m$, for $m\geq 1$, by solving an optimization problem that fits $\widetilde{T}_y$ from~\eqref{eq: T_y estimator} to the form~\eqref{eq:T_y expression G_m} (replacing $T_y$ with its estimate $\widetilde{T}_y$), while removing the rank constraint on $G_m$.
 Specifically, we solve

 which is a linear least-squares problem with semidefinite constraints, hence a convex optimization problem readily solved by a variety of algorithms~\cite{grant2014cvx,boumal2014manopt}.
-Even though we omitted the rank constraint on $G_m$ when solving~\eqref{eq:optim for diagonals}, the resultant estimates $\widetilde{G}_m$ approximate the matrices $G_m$ (as established in the proof of Theorem~\ref{thm:consistency of step 1} below) and are close to being rank-one, as exemplified in Figure~\ref{fig:eigenvalues of G_widetilde_m} for $L=10$, $r=3$, $N=10^4$, and $\sigma^2=0.05$.
+Even though we omitted the rank constraint on $G_m$ when solving~\eqref{eq:optim for diagonals}, the resulting estimates $\widetilde{G}_m$ approximate the matrices $G_m$ (as established in the proof of Theorem~\ref{thm:consistency of step 1} below) and are close to being rank-one, as exemplified in Figure~\ref{fig:eigenvalues of G_widetilde_m} for $L=10$, $r=3$, $N=10^4$, and $\sigma^2=0.05$.

 Then, each diagonal $d_m$ for $m\geq 1$ is estimated from the best rank-one approximation to $\widetilde{G}_m$.
 In particular, if $\widetilde{\mu}_1^{(m)}$ is the largest eigenvalue of $\widetilde{G}_m$ and $\widetilde{u}_1^{(m)}$ is its corresponding eigenvector, then we estimate $d_m$ via